sajangupta1234/Python-Project-on-California-Housing-Data-Analysis/README.md

 # Python-Project-on-California-Housing-Data-Analysis
-California Housing Data Analysis using SQL and Python This project does the following:
+California Housing Data Analysis using SQL and Python

+This project analysis the following:
+● Visualised geographic distribution of housing data by plotting latitude versus longitude.
+● Data Imputation and Data Cleaning - Filling and handling missing values.
+● Utilised Python visualisation library Matplotlib to depict various matrices like the relationship between median income and median house values.
+● Extracted and analysed a subset of records with 'Near ocean' as their ocean proximity, showcasing data selection experience.

+This project does the following:
 1. Excel file is loaded into dataframes using Pandas library in Python
 2. Data Cleaning is done